-We have created a handy form that can be sent to parents in advance of the trip.
-It will help collect the information we require for each student prior to the truip, and provides the information below.
+We have created a form for parents that will help collect the information we require for each student prior to the trip.

 The school is responsible for the supervision of all students at all times.
 Porters’ Patrol provides a safe environment for all guests on the mountain, but are unable to provide any extra supervision for school trip students.
-Similarly, while the Porters Snowsports Instructors manage the whole group during their lesson, it is important for school staff or parents to continue to supervise the students, particularly if a student should leave the lesson for any reason.
+Similarly, while our instructors manage the whole group during their lesson, it is important for school staff or parents to continue to supervise the students, particularly if a student should leave the lesson for any reason.

 Porters also has a terrain park that is maintained by Porters and provides features for all levels of progression.
 The group leader will assess the competency of students to decide whether the terrain park is suitable for them.

-Teachers or adults who are on the trip in a supervisory role are welcome to join Snowsports lessons with the children if they ski or ride at the same level as the students.
+Teachers or adults who are on the trip in a supervisory role are welcome to join the lessons with the students if they ski or ride at the same level as others in the lesson.